 Stickin’ it to the child support system by traumatizing your kid for life?
 That’s about as low as you can get on the logical totem pole.

 WHY DIDN'T HE JUST BLOCK HER?
 Kids, please teach your parents how to use the Internet.
 It saves lives.

 Middle-Aged Woman Seduces Teenage Boys With Fantasy Facebook Profiles, Then Kills Them Off

-The craziest, most ridiculous social networking killer wasn’t actually a killer at all — the only murders this woman committed took place in her own deranged imagination.
+The craziest, most ridiculous social networking killer wasn’t actually a killer at all.
+The only murders this woman committed took place in her own deranged imagination.

 Even "adults" aren’t immune from crimes of murderous cyber jealousy.
-Edward Richardson’s wife, Sarah, 26, decided one day to change her relationship status from ‘married’ to ‘single’.
+One day, Edward Richardson’s 26 year-old wife, Sarah, decided to change her relationship status from ‘married’ to ‘single.’

 Edward Richardson felt differently.